-Once we start Phase-4 of our house-training program, puppies quickly learn to hold it as we ask them to stay for longer periods in crates, as they have pen time (without access to the doggy door), as they have training time in our training room, and even as they spend time loose in our home.
+Once we start Phase-5 of our house-training program, puppies learn to hold it as we ask them to stay for longer periods in crates, as they have pen time (without access to the doggy door), as they have training time in our training room, and even as they spend time loose in our home.

 The Best Possible House-training Method for Very Young Puppies

-We believe that our four-phase program is the key for making house-training easier for families.
+We believe that our five-phase program is the key for making house-training easier for families.
 The doggy door is temporary.
 However, it has a very valuable purpose.
 When there is no doggy door during initial training, puppies are forced to hold their potty before they have thoroughly been conditioned to want to potty outside.
 This sets them up for failure.

 Without a sufficient desire to go outside, puppies will make mistakes when not watched perfectly.
 The more mistakes a puppy makes, the more conditioned he becomes to potty in the house.
 Potty training can become an endless loop of failures without someone constantly supervising the puppy.
 This type house training can be exhausting.